matthewviray/power-outages-project/README.md

 ### Results from our K-S test:
 From our permutation test that I preformed using `ks_2samp`.
 With `ks_2samp` I was able to preform a Kolmogorov–Smirnov (KS) test and get a p-value to test my hypothesis with a 0.05 significance level.
 The p-value I got for this test was 0.0617.
-Meaning I fail to reject the null suggesting the distribution of `AREAPCT_URBAN` is the same between missing and non missing `AREAPCT_URBAN` values.
-Meaning the missingness of `OUTAGE.DURATION` is not due to `AREAPCT_URBAN`
+So, I fail to reject the null suggesting the distribution of `AREAPCT_URBAN` is the same between missing and non missing `AREAPCT_URBAN` values.
+Meaning the missingness of `OUTAGE.DURATION` is not dependent on `AREAPCT_URBAN`.

 # Hypothesis testing

 A hypothesis test that will have insight on the impact specific months have on causes of outages is testing the distribution of 2 months.
-I decided to choose January and July because both reflect different weather, seasons, and etc. January representing winter and July representing Summer.
+I decided to choose January and July because both reflect different weather, seasons, and etc. January representing Winter and July representing Summer.
 Choosing 2 completely opposite Months due to their complete opposite characteristics due to season and the weather/temperature that comes with it.
 To investigate what drives the causes of outages we preform a permutation test to see if specific Months drives different causes of outages.
-A permutation test with a test statistic of TVD because to see if the distribution of causes in these 2 are different we need TVD to quantify the difference between distributions and compare it to a distribution of difference if they weren't different to see if the difference is due to chance or there is a difference as in a obsereved statistic below the p-value of 0.05.
+A permutation test with a test statistic of TVD to see if the distribution of causes in these 2 are different.
+We need TVD to quantify the difference between distributions and compare it by preforming a permutation test with a TVD test statistic to see if the difference is due to chance or there is a difference as in a obsereved statistic below the p-value of 0.05.

 ## Null Hypothesis:
 The distribution of outages in the cause categories is the same in January and July and the difference is due to chance.